 Around 87% of employers say that they check the provided references during the hiring process.
 (SHRM)

-Including the names and phones of recommenders on your resume is not always necessary.
+Including the names and phones of recommenders on your paper is not always necessary.
 Generally, you may need to enter resume references when applying through a company's website.
 It is also appropriate to supply contact details as a separate document/email if the employer requests them in the job listing.

 How many references should you have on a resume?